aomlomics/erie/tourmaline/README.md

-Tourmaline output for the 16S rRNA and 18S-ITS rRNA datasets are available on Zenodo: link TBD.
+Tourmaline output for the 16S and 18S-ITS rRNA datasets are available on Zenodo: link TBD.